 Yes, you can.
 The maximum contribution for the year is accumulative.
 As an example, in 2020 you can contribute $3,000 to a Traditional IRA and $3,000 to a Roth IRA, and this would take you to your annual contribution amount.

-For 2019 and 2020, the contribution limit for both is $6,000 per year or a cumulative total of $6,000 between both a Traditional IRA and Roth IRA per year.
+For 2020, the contribution limit for both is $6,000 per year or a cumulative total of $6,000 between both a Traditional IRA and Roth IRA per year.
 If you are 50 years old or older, you are able to contribute an additional $1,000 as a ‘catch up’ contribution.

 Anyone with earned income, including the spouse of someone with earned income (if the spouse does not), is eligible.